danielmarbach/ReliableMessaging.Workshop/EventHubs/README.md

 #### Application Groups

 1. Add an application group and allow one message per second incoming
-2. Change application group to allow more messages per second
+1. Change application group to allow more messages per second  (or even better remove things again because caching can mess up things)

+#### Kafka Consumer

+1. Recreate the topicdemo event hubs if you played around with schemas otherwise you run into schema not found problems
+1. Delete the blob storage data and start fresh